pakoito/RxComprehensions/README.md

 # Rationale

-As your code starts getting more and more functional, you find that you have to chain multiple `Observable` by means of `flatMap()`.
+As your code starts getting more and more functional, you find that you have to chain multiple `Observable` by means of `flatMap()`, `concatMap()`, or `switchMap()`.
 This causes indentation levels to go quite high, and would often require that you split the code in several methods just to keep it readable.

 ```java
 Observable<String> getUserFriends =